 With the emergence of AI chatbots that act like humans, it brings up questions of what consciousness is and can AI have a conscious mind.
-This article explores what we know about consciousness and provides examples of the conscious mind both in humans and the question of AI having an artificial conscious mind.
+This article explores what we know about consciousness and provides examples of the conscious mind in humans.
+Further, We’ll explore the question of AI having an artificial conscious mind.
+Spoiler Alert: AI does not have consciousness, at least yet!

 “Human intelligence is a marvelous, subtle, and poorly understood phenomenon.
 There is no danger of duplicating it anytime soon.“